Child Bicycle Safety

 Once your child has learned how to ride the bike, greater guidance is needed.
 Children need to understand safe biking habits and with parental guidance, children will be safer while riding.

-Here are some of these tips:
+Here are some of these tips from our Utah child injury attorney:

 - Specify the places that the child is permitted to ride the bike.
 Make sure that the child will comply with this limitation.